 National Data Privacy Day is today, Jan.
 28. As a private investigator with over 33 years of experience, I’d like to share a few tips on how individuals can protect their privacy online.
 While it is unlikely that a private investigator will ever be looking for you, securing your data and privacy online is always in your best interest.

-Reclaim your information.
 If you find your personal information on a website that claims to have a “background check” on you — contact that website (look for their contact page) to begin the process of removing your information.
-Many of these websites look intimidating but they are a little bit like modern day White Pages — they display your information because they have it available to them — but you can opt out of being listed in their databases by contacting them and requesting to be removed.
+Many of these websites look intimidating but they are a little bit like modern day White Pages — they display your information because they have it available to them — but you can opt out of being in their databases by contacting them and requesting removal.